 vocabulary and language comprehension

 Several major areas of the brain perform specific tasks together for reading to occur.
 The phonological processing system is two components: the area of the frontal lobe responsible for pronunciation and articulation, as well as the top-back part of the temporal lobe that is for phoneme-grapheme association.
 The visual word form area, or orthographic processing system, near the junction of the occipital and temporal lobes is responsible for recognizing letters and printed words.
 Finally, the planum temporale- at the junction of the parietal, occipital, and temporal lobes- is where the phonological and orthographic processing systems connect.
 This is critical for connecting phonemes to graphemes.
+We train these areas, through phonics instruction, to work together.
+When we try to have students do other things, such as using the picture to support their learning, we are activating other areas of the brain than needed for long-term retrieval.

 The visual word form area of your brain connects what’s seen visually with the spoken language that’s already known.
 This area of our brains is surprisingly flexible, allowing us to recognize text at different sizes and orientations and even in different fonts.
 It also allows us to recognize words that are spelled incorrectly, or in atypical formats (such as all capital letters).
 But, we have to learn specific print variations explicitly.
 We have to learn that “ough” isn’t the same in “though”, “through”, “cough”, “rough”, etc. English is the most difficult alphabetic language in the world due to the variations between letter-sound correspondences.